 The bare minimum amount of water humans need to survive is about 68 ounces (two liters) per day, according to Human Rights Watch.
 This means each person needs about 180 gallons of water to survive for a year.

 Contrarily, humans can survive for weeks without food.
-Dried (i.e. jerky) and canned foods are best, as they can be stored at room temperature and will stay edible for years.
+Dried (i.e. jerky) and canned foods are best, as they can be stored at room temperature and will stay edible for years (if you need ideas, refer to this complete survival foods list).
 Firearms, ammunition, flashlights, matches, hygiene and first-aid supplies are the other essentials.

 All the aforementioned can be done for less than $10,000, if you exercise due diligence.